 Learn how to do basic things for yourself with a smile – the things you are currently paying someone else to do for you.

-You know, the wrong weather report I mentioned took me by surprise.
+You know, the weather report I mentioned took me by surprise.
 The meteorologists are usually accurate.
-I could be wrong.
+I could also be wrong about the coming recession.
 The 85% of economists predicting recession in 2020-2021 could be wrong.
 The yield curve and the 40+ reports I have cited in this article could be wrong.
 Trump and the 15% of cheerleaders could be right.
 If you look at history with an honest eye, you know better.
 I know the cheerleaders are pretty and make you feel good.
 But the game is over.
 Get out of the bleachers and get busy with strengthening your financial position and economic resilience – including your mentality.